Australian National Phenome Centre

 World-leading researchers at the ANPC plan to revolutionise the diagnosis, prevention and treatment of serious health challenges like cancer, Alzheimer’s, autism, obesity and Type 2 diabetes.

+The work of the ANPC supports almost every area of bioscience.
+It reaches across traditional research silos and fosters a new, more collaborative approach to science.
 Long-term, the ANPC hopes to build ‘global atlases’ of human disease, providing insights into future health risks which everyone on the planet can benefit from.

-The only one of its kind in the southern hemisphere, the ANPC brings together all five Western Australian universities and leading health and medical research institutes.
+The only facility of its kind in the southern hemisphere, the ANPC brings together all five Western Australian universities and leading health and medical research institutes.
 It is linked to the International Phenome Centre Network and also has wide applications in agriculture and environmental science.

 A guide to phenomes and phenomics